jamieberrier/puppy_love_frontend/resources/notes.md

 ## TO DO
+- display thank you alert after rendering new post
+- view by breed filter
 - Modal new post form
-- display thank you alert after rendering new post

 ## TO DONE
-- Change getElementById to querySelector where possible
+- Change getElementById to querySelector

 ## QUESTIONS / ISSUES
+- Want to populate breeds table with external API
 - Is it a project requirement to display the has_many in the DOM?
 - .catch not displaying validation errors
   ``` javascript
   // function addNewPost(event)
   // ...